 You can submit an application at any time while the grant opportunity remains open.

-If you are successful, we expect you will be able to commence your project within 1 month of receiving the offer of grant funding.
+If you are successful we expect you will be able to commence your project upon approval of the grant application.

 Table 1: Expected timing for this grant opportunity